-- Polymerase chain reaction (PCR) amplification is performed on DNA extracted from whole blood. - R. rickettsii infect the endothelial cells that line blood vessels and may not circulate in large numbers in the blood until the disease has progressed to a severe phase of infection. - Although a positive PCR result is helpful, a negative result does not rule out the diagnosis, and treatment should not be withheld due to a negative result. - PCR might also be used to amplify DNA from a skin biopsy of a rash lesion, or in postmortem tissue specimens.
+- Polymerase chain reaction (PCR) amplification is performed on DNA extracted from whole blood and might also be used to amplify DNA from a skin biopsy of a rash lesion, or in post-mortem tissue specimens. - R. rickettsii infect the endothelial cells that line blood vessels and may not circulate in large numbers in the blood until the disease has progressed to a severe phase of infection. - Although a positive PCR result is helpful, a negative result does not rule out the diagnosis, and treatment should not be withheld on the basis of a negative result.